SAP/application-support-center/README.md

 ![Overview](resources/github_header.png)

-Application Support Center (ASC) is a management platform for mobile and web applications.
+application support center is a management platform for mobile and web applications.
 It provides an administration portal storing application details and a central knowledge base for help, release notes, and important announcements.
 These knowledge articles are available in your applications through the included SDK providing in-app help and support to your end-users.

 ![Development Lifecycle](resources/lifecycle.png)